Sashakanana/Sashakanana/README.md

 - 👋 Hi, I’m @Sashakanana
 - 👀 I’m interested in ...codiing in terms of data analytics and generative AI
-- 🌱 I’m currently learning ...AI, Cryptography, distriputed systems, Advanced web etc
+- 🌱 I’m currently learning ...AI, Mobile Application, Machine Learning etc
 - ⚡ Fun fact: ...Besides tech, I write novels and short stories too.
+- Practise makes perfect

 <!---
 Sashakanana/Sashakanana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.